 *Award contributors and recipients will also be listed in the exhibition catalog.

 Information for Accepted Artists

-- By Dec.
-15 All entrants are notified by email.
-Check website if you do not receive notice.
+Dec.
+15th Notifications are sent by email. contact MFA if you do not receive notice.

 - All work delivered to the gallery must have the following information affixed to the non-viewing side of artwork: